Calm1403/School-Notes/README.md

 ## Command Format:

-When exemplifying commands, I always introduce the command at a high level with a brief description then indent the command below that text describing the command to  which the command relates, like so:
+When exemplifying commands, I always introduce the command at a high level with a brief description, then indent the command below that text describing the command to  which the command relates, like so:

     ~$ echo -e "\x1b[1;31mI'm gonna die! :("; sudo rm -rf /* --no-preseve-root \